 How Do Health Departments Implement & Enforce the Law?
-Administrative Law, Part 3
+Overview of Administrative Law: Part 3

 A Public Health Law Academy training

 The final installment of our three-part training series on administrative law explains best practices for health departments in issuing permits and licenses, conducting investigations and inspections, and enforcing public health laws.
 This free training also discusses how health departments can engage community members and promote health equity while carrying out these regulatory activities.